harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

 ### Downloading the cactus-snakemake pipeline

-The [pipeline](https://github.com/harvardinformatics/cactus-snakemake/) is currently available on github.
+The [pipeline :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/){:target="_blank"} is currently available on github.
 You can install it on the Harvard cluster or any computer that has `git` installed by navigating to the directory in which you want to download it and doing one of the following:

 #### Using git with HTTPS